 - 2 tsp. baking powder

-- 1 tsp. salt (or less if you use salted butter–which I do)
+- 1 tsp. salt (or omit if you use salted butter–which I do)

 Preheat oven to 350 degrees F (175 degrees C).

 In a bowl, cream together the butter, sugar, eggs, vanilla and extracts.
 Combine the flour, baking powder and salt, stir into the creamed mixture until dough comes together.
-Then either roll the dough into balls or use a cookie scoop.
+Using a spoon or a cookie scoop, scoop up dough for one cookie.
+Roll it into a ball and then pat down each ball of dough.
 Place them on a cookie sheet about 2 inches apart.

 Bake cookies 10 to 12 minutes in the preheated oven, until bottom is light brown.
 Remove from baking sheets to cool on wire racks.

 SWEET TOOTH FAIRY COPYCAT VANILLA FROSTING RECIPE adapted from BlessThisMess

 - 1 teaspoon vanilla extract

 - 1/4 teaspoon salt*

 In a medium bowl, whip butter for a 3-5 minutes until light and fluffy.
 Then whip in the heavy cream and extracts.
 Start adding in powdered sugar cup by cup until you reach desired taste and consistency.
 Mix at high speed for 5 or so minutes.